oracle-livelabs/em-omc/oci-database-management/ocw-oci-dbm/dbmgmt-features/dbmgmt-features.md

 ## Task 2: Monitoring a Fleet of Databases

 1. On the left pane, click **Fleet Summary** to navigate to the **Fleet Summary** page.
-The dbmgmt-demo compartment is selected by default in the Compartment field.
+The dbmgmt compartment is selected by default in the Compartment field.

      ![](./images/fleet-summary.png " ")